-The network simulation software is to test the end to end application behavior on different network designs.
+The network simulator software is to test the end to end application behavior on different network designs.
 Again the network simulation is done completely in software.

 A WAN Simulator or WAN simulation allows one to study the real world effects on an application or device in the lab by emulating every wide area network condition.

-Some examples of network simulation include: enterprise networks, satellite networks, networks with remote data centers, service provider networks, networks with cloud based elements, and application based networks such as video delivery services.
+Some examples of network simulator applications include: enterprise networks, satellite networks, networks with remote data centers, service provider networks, networks with cloud based elements, and application based networks such as video delivery services.

 Just as testing with actual real data vs. software provides a closer alignment to “real network” testing, testing with live traffic vs. synthesized data gets even closer.
 Network devices operate differently depending on the interaction with the traffic.
 It is common to see a router affect live traffic differently than synthesized video traffic and therefore it is best to get as close as possible to the real network to ensure all issues are fully tested and reduce deployment risk.

-The above network simulation includes the following simulation elements: stream replicator, network emulator, and video/VoIP generator and analyzer.
+The network simulator diagram includes the following simulation elements: stream replicator, network emulator, and video/VoIP generator and analyzer.
 There are certain key aspects of each piece of equipment to ensure a complete network simulation.

-The network emulator is the core element to network simulation.
-The emulator can be separated into the following functions: interfaces, filtering, impairments, network metrics, and routing.
-Using the actual interfaces of the real network in the emulator helps to simulate the effects at the edge of the network.
+The network simulator, also referred as a latency simulator or latency generator, is the core element to network simulation.
+The network simulator can be separated into the following functions: interfaces, filtering, impairments, network metrics, and routing.
+Using the actual interfaces of the real network in the simulator helps to simulate the effects at the edge of the network.
 Filtering allows multiple networks to be emulated even between the same two ports.
 Impairments represent the lumped model of the real network characteristics.
 Core impairments include delay, jitter, loss, throttle, and fragment.
 Network metrics include the functions that make the network simulation much closer portrayal of the real network.
 Network metrics functions include the capability to re-create the delay and loss characteristics of the real network, mesh network emulation where any packet from any port can go to any other port, dynamic emulation which emulates the changing condition of the network, and flexible user interface architecture that can re-construct any network topology.
 The routing function determines the delivery destination of the packets and should be able to look transparent or like other network devices to the test network.

 The VoIP/Video generator and analyzer provides the final piece of network simulation.
 It is comprised of three functions: range of traffic types, stateful generation, and network analysis.
 Even though the product is widely used for its VoIP and video generation, it should also be able to generate other types of traffic such as HTTP, POP3.
 SMTP, DNS, and DHCP.
 Stateful generation stresses the targeted device in an actual interaction just like it happens in the real world.
 Stateful generation answers the following question: how does the equipment perform when interacting with other devices at the application layer?
 Network analysis is conducted by measuring the quality of the VoIP or video conferencing calls when impacted by the emulated network.